lammps/lammps/lib/kokkos/BUILD.md

 ````
 which activates the OpenMP backend.
 All of the options controlling device backends, options, architectures, and third-party libraries (TPLs) are given below.

+Kokkos requires as a minimum C++17, however C++20 and C++23 are supported depending on the compiler.

+The latest minimum compiler versions can be found in `cmake/kokkos_compiler_id.cmake`.

 ## Known Issues<a name="KnownIssues"></a>

 ### Cray